 Sample computer programs are used extensively in the book to illustrate the programming concepts.
-You will need Microsoft Visual Studio 2017 or higher to work with the computer programs discussed in the book.
-Visual Studio Community 2017 edition is available for free, though I would recommend that you get the Professional or Enterprise edition that have desirable features not available with the Community edition.
-You will need WinRar (or a similar program) to unrar the files so as to access the MSVS program workspaces.
+You will need Microsoft Visual Studio 2019 or higher to work with the computer programs discussed in the book.
+Visual Studio Community 2019 edition is available for free, though I would recommend that you get the Professional or Enterprise edition that have desirable features not available with the Community edition.

-Click here to download the .rar file that has all the computer programs discussed in the book.
+Click here to download the .zip file that has all the computer programs discussed in the book.

 (2) 1DBVP is a Windows-based computer program to solve one-dimensional boundary value problems using the finite element technique.